Child wearing a white crochet beanie hat with olive green stripes, photographed in a bright neutral playroom with soft natural light.

 Color changes and striped design tips

-Instead of fastening off each round, you’ll carry the unused yarn up the inside of the hat until it’s needed again.
-This keeps the inside neat, reduces ends to weave in, and makes the pattern faster and more beginner-friendly.
-You can follow the stripe sequence as written or customize it with your own color layout.
+This pattern uses simple color changes to create bold, clean stripes with a smooth finish.
+Instead of fastening off each round, carry the unused yarn up the inside of the hat until it’s needed again.
+This keeps the inside neat, cuts down on ends to weave in, and makes the hat easier to work.

 Free crochet beanie hat pattern details